EMI Films (UK)This is a featured page

 • For produced movies, the word "PRODUCTIONS" appeared in place of "DISTRIBUTORS".

-• On a few films, we see on the blue background this text centered in the middle of the screen: "NAT COHEN PRESENTS FOR EMI FILM DISTRIBUTORS LTD.".
+• 1973-1979: We see on the blue background this text centered in the middle of the screen: "NAT COHEN PRESENTS FOR EMI FILM DISTRIBUTORS LTD.".
 Movies with this version end with the text "A NAT COHEN PRESENTATION FOR EMI FILM DISTRIBUTORS".
 The text is a variant of the font used for the standard logo.
+On some others, the logo is silent, and has a black background, and the letters look more colored orange.

 FX/SFX: None, apart from the name fading onto the screen.

 Availability: Not widely seen in the U.S. due to replacement with American distributors' logos.
-Was discovered on the mid 1990s Republic Pictures Home Video release of Hammer Films' Scars of Dracula.
-The Nat Cohen variant was found on the Showtime Networks print of the Roger Corman sex comedy Candy Stripe Nurses (apparently a UK print was used).
+It was discovered on the mid 1990s Republic Pictures Home Video release of Hammer Films' Scars of Dracula, and Demons Of The Mind.
+The second Nat Cohen variant was found on Are You Being Served? (the movie, not the TV show) and a Showtime Networks print of the Roger Corman sex comedy Candy Stripe Nurses (apparently a UK print was used).
+It was seen after the Paramount logo on Murder on the Orient Express, while the newer copies have the 2013 Universal Pictures and the 2011 StudioCanal logos.
+It also may have appeared on the UK theatrical release of Dougal and the Blue Cat, but current prints delete the logo.

 2nd Logo